Scott Martin (footballer)

-Scott Anthony Martin (born 1 April 1997) is a Scottish footballer, who plays as a defensive midfielder for Partick Thistle.
-Martin has previously played for Hibernian and Hamilton Academical, and on loan for Forfar Athletic and Arbroath.
+Scott Anthony Martin (born 1 April 1997) is a Scottish footballer, who plays as a defensive midfielder for Queen's Park.
+Martin has previously played for Hibernian, Hamilton Academical and Partick Thistle, and on loan for Forfar Athletic and Arbroath.

 Club career

 Hibernian

 Raised in Cambuslang and a pupil at Trinity High School, Martin trained with Celtic as a young boy but was released.
 His mother corresponded with several professional clubs on his behalf, and he joined the youth setup at Hibernian in 2007, following a successful trial.

 Having signed a professional contract with the Edinburgh side in February 2014, Martin made his first team debut for Hibs in December of the same year, and made three appearances from the bench in the 2014–15 season.
 He scored his first goal for the club on 1 August 2015, in a League Cup game against Montrose.

 Martin moved on loan to Forfar Athletic in October 2015.
 On returning to his parent club for the 2016–17 season and made four league appearances as Hibernian won promotion as champions.

 Early in his career, he was compared to the Scotland captain Scott Brown, due to similarities in their style of play and the fact that both players came through the Hibernian youth system.

 In November 2017, Martin was loaned to a third-tier club again, this time to Arbroath.
 The Arbroath fans voted Martin as their young player of the year for the 2017–18 season.